 Amanda often wants there to be a clear reference to a public space and to encourage the same kind of familiarity in how people react to, move around, and use such public spaces.
 In this way the gallery space can function – not just as a quiet, contemplative space – but active, messy and action-filled.

 For more about Amanda’s work please visit her website.

-Void Gallery is supported by the Arts Council of Northern Ireland and Derry City and Strabane District Council, with events sponsored by Northbound Brewery.
+Architecture of Change is supported by the Arts Council of Northern Ireland and Derry City and Strabane District Council, with events sponsored by Northbound Brewery.